EdelCorbett/CREATE-DREAMS/README.md

 ![Create Dreams logo](assets/images/logo4.png)

-A website for a balloons decorations and party hire business, so customers can veiw the decorations the business can create and the items they have available to hire.
+Create Dreams is a website for a balloon decorations and party hire business.
+So potential customers can veiw the decorations the business can create and the items they have available to hire.

 ---